DevOps UAT / Security Scanner /

 docker run -it --rm -v "$(pwd):/work" spd109/devops-uat:latest scan-arm template.json

-The scanner runs these tools so I don't have to:
+The scanner runs industry-standard tools automatically:

-File Type Tools Why These Tools
+File Type Tools Selection Rationale

-GCP Checkov, GCloud validation Best tools available for GCP templates
+GCP Checkov, GCloud validation Best available tools for GCP templates

-Each scan spits out two files:
+Each scan generates two outputs:

-• Detailed log - Everything the tools output
+• Detailed log - Complete tool output

-• Summary - Just the important stuff
+• Summary - Actionable insights

 macOS/Linux: